RIPE-NCC/ripe-atlas-tools/docs/use.rst

                                         If nothing is specified, we assume "-" or, standard in (the default).

-``--aggregate-by``  One of: dns, ntp,   Tell the rendering engine to aggregate
+``--aggregate-by``  One of: country,    Tell the rendering engine to aggregate
-                    http, ping, raw,    the results by the selected option.
-Note ssl_consistency,    that if you opt for aggregation, no sslcert,            output will be generated until all traceroute,         results are received, and if large data traceroute_aspath,  sets may explode your system.
+                    asn_v4, asn_v6,     the results by the selected option.
+Note prefix_v4,          that if you opt for aggregation, no prefix_v6           output will be generated until all results are received, and if large data sets may explode your system.
-                    aggregate_ping,
 ==================  ==================  ========================================